minibolt-guide/minibolt/guide/bonus/bitcoin/joinmarket.md

 ### Other notes

-Every time you disconnect from the RaspiBolt and connect again, if you are in a fresh session, before running any JoinMarket commands, you need to switch to the joinmarket user and run the activate.sh script created above:
+Every time you disconnect from the MiniBolt and connect again, if you are in a fresh session, before running any JoinMarket commands, you need to switch to the joinmarket user and run the activate.sh script created above:

 ```sh
 $ sudo su - joinmarket